btfuse/fuse-docs/docs/plugin-development/getting-started.md

 If this doesn't make much sense right now, don't fret.
 We will dig into more details later.

+### Plugin Identifiers

+A plugin has an identifier which is provided by a concrete implementation.
+The ID shall be constant and unique, and should be replicated in the Android and iOS framework code.
+It is a glue piece that ties your JS module to the native code.

+The ID must be unique to not clash with other plugins, so choose a descriptive name that represents your plugin.
+It's a good idea to prefix with your company name, or the initials of your company name, or a reverse domain.

+NOTE: Breautek reserves the prefixes `Fuse`, `BT`, and `BTFuse`.

+NOTE: The ID is used inside a HTTP URL, therefore choose URL safe characters.

+Let's assume your company is `Super Example Incorporated` then

+Good examples include (but not limited to):

+- `SuperExampleEcho`
+- `SEIEcho`
+- `SEI_Echo`
+- `SEI-Echo`
+- `com.superexample.echo`

+Bad examples includes (but not limited to):

+- `Echo` (too generic)
+- `FuseEcho` (Using a reserved prefix)
+- `ApacheEcho` (Using a prefix that is likely used by another corporation)
+- `BTEcho` (Another reserved prefix)

 ## Plugin Directory Structure

 While there is nothing that requires this structure, this guide will recommend and assume the following directory structure: